Hail sometimes accompanies thunderstorms.

 After the lightning strikes the ground or another cloud, it can strike back multiple times in a fraction of a second.
 These new attacks are so fast that people cannot register them with the naked eye; instead, they appear as a single hit.
 The electricity moves so fast that it superheats the surrounding air, causing a sudden rapid expansion that creates a shock wave.
 Shock waves are responsible for thunder; Because thunder is closely associated with lightning, some people try to gauge the distance of a thunderstorm by counting the time between the strike and the thunder.

-See also In veterinary terms, what is a pinectomy?
+See also What is a lily?

 Most lightning travels from cloud to cloud or from cloud to ground.
 However, in rare circumstances, the charges will reverse and lightning will emanate from the ground.
 This is known as “positive lightning” and is rare and extremely dangerous.
 It is often triggered by human activities, such as the blast off of a rocket or the detonation of a nuclear device.